 - When the meeting starts I take attendance as people pop on and start promptly by stating the what I want to get out of the meeting, mention the agenda and dive right in.

-- Tangents can be useful, but a time sync.
+- Tangents can be useful, but a time sink.
 There’s not a hard and fast rule but I generally don’t let it go more than two minutes before asking folks to pause and determining next steps (a different meeting, an offline conversation, etc) and assigning someone to follow up on it.

 - Rapid clip time keeping.
 I remind the team as we go how much time we have left and content to get through remaining.